greghendershott/travis-racket/README.md

 ![Build Status](https://travis-ci.org/greghendershott/travis-racket.svg?branch=master)

+**UPDATE:** In light of Travis CI limiting open source "credits", as of 2020-11-25 I have stopped using it for my own projects.
+Instead I am using the [`setup-racket` action](https://github.com/Bogdanp/setup-racket) with GitHub Actions.

+---

 Until/unless Travis CI gets built-in support for Racket, we can use the `install:` section of `.travis.yml` to download and run the installer for various versions and variants of Racket.